 Let be a closed symmetric monoidal category equipped with a model category structure.

-Then satisfies the pushout-product axiom if for any pair of cofibrations and the pushout-product morphis, the induced morphism out of the coproduct
+Then satisfies the pushout-product axiom if for any pair of cofibrations and their pushout-product, hence the induced morphism out of the coproduct

 is itself a cofibration, which, furthermore, is acyclic if or is.